Melotea/EvanLuOnlineResume/README.md

   <details><summary>Linux Essentials </summary>
 <h3> Description: </h3>
   I completed the LPI Linux Essentals offed at https://linuxacademy.com.
-Theses courses taught me taught me the basics of command lines, the linix kernal and the operating system as a whole.
+Theses courses taught me the basics of command lines, the linix kernal and the operating system as a whole.
   <br>
   <br>